-Server serves before the receiver is ready
+1. Server serves before the receiver is ready

 This is the most common service let that I see in badminton clubs.
 The server must wait for the receiver to be ready before they serve.
 If the receiver is causing undue delay, serving before they are ready is not the recommended action.
-You should refer them to the umpire.
+You should refer them to the umpire/referee.
 Badminton is a gentleman’s game, and so we usually wait for the receiver to be ready before for the serve.
 However, if the receiver attempts to make a return, they are judged to be ready.

-Server and receiver are faulted
+2. Server and receiver are faulted

 This is rare, but it does happen.
 If the server and receiver are faulted, then a let is called.
-Now there are a lots of service faults that I’ve outlined in another post.
+Now, there are lots of service faults that I’ve outlined in another post.
 But for a let to be called, both the server and receiver have to be at fault.
 A good example is when both the server and receiver don’t have both feet on the ground when the serve is made.

 Those are the 2 most common serve faults that I see in badminton clubs.
 There are a lot of serve faults that people tend to call as a let.
 For instance, if the shuttle touches the top of the net and crosses to the receiver’s court, that’s not a let.
 If the shuttle is over the service line, it is in play.
 If it’s not over the service line, then it’s a fault.
 And the opposing team earn a point and get to serve.

 Another common fault is when the shuttle gets stuck on the net after a serve – that’s a fault and not a let.
 However, if the receiver returns the shuttle and it’s caught on the net, then that’s a let.
 In fact, if the shuttle gets stuck on the net during a rally, that’s a let.

-So, you only get one serve for every point in badminton, unless a let is called.
+So you only get one serve for every point in badminton, unless a let is called.
 Questions?
 Comments?
 Please post them below…